arneldy/arneldy.github.io/projects/homelab.md

 #### 1.12 TLP
 - Battery management, good for laptops that are always plugged in.
-- A plus for laptops turned into servers is that the battery is effectivelya UPS.
+- A plus for laptops turned into servers is that the battery is effectively a UPS.
 - Can set to charge max 60%.

 1. Install TLP.